boazbk/tcs/lec_09_godel.md

 We will first prove [QMS-thm](){.ref} and then use it to prove [QIS-thm](){.ref}.
 The proof is again by reduction to $HALT$ (see [QMS:reduction:fig](){.ref}).
 That is, we do so by giving a program that transforms any NAND++ program $P$ and input $x$ into a quantified mixed statement $\varphi_{P,x}$ such that $\varphi_{P,x}$  is true if and only if $P$ halts on input $x$.
-This sill complete  the proof, since it will imply that if $QMS$ is computable then so is the $HALT$ problem, which we have already shown is uncomputable.
+This will  complete  the proof, since it will imply that if $QMS$ is computable then so is the $HALT$ problem, which we have already shown is uncomputable.

 ![We prove that $QMS$ is uncomputable by giving a reduction that maps every pair $(P,x)$ into a quantified mixed statements $\varphi_{P,x}$ that is true if and only if $P$ halts on $x$.](../figure/QMS_reduction.png){#QMS:reduction:fig .class width=300px height=300px}